 - There are 358,647 small businesses in Oklahoma that account for 99.4% of all businesses in the state.

-- According to Sperling’s best places survey, the cost of living in Oklahoma is 83.7 percent that of the national average, with housing as the largest contributor to its low cost.
-This means that overhead costs for SMBs are greatly reduced and employee remuneration is quite affordable.
+- According to Sperling’s best places survey, the cost of living in Oklahoma is 83.7% that of the national average, with housing as the largest contributor to its low cost.
+This means that overhead costs for SMBs are low and employee remuneration is quite affordable.

-- Industries with the highest number of small businesses include:
+- These ndustries have the highest number of small businesses:

 - There are 2,640 small businesses in the export business that represent 26% of Oklahoma's $5.6 billion worth of export revenue.

 - Small businesses in Oklahoma employ 710,271 individuals.
 That’s 52% of the entire state’s labor force.

 - The average median income for self-employed individuals who run incorporated businesses is $47,000, which is $22,000 more than those with unincorporated businesses.